HMPNK/CSA2.6/README.md

 ```sh
 export LANG='en_US.UTF-8'
 ```
+If you encounter problems during the run regarding paths to the longread-file or reference file locations.
+Try to link these files to the folder where you run CSA and omit paths in the CSA commandline.

 # Default parameters
 CSA default parameters are currently tweaked for Pacbio RSII and ONT reads (30-60X, N50 readlength 10-30 kbp)